FOCUSed philoSophie's - " I was born for this"

 I travel back to my favorite city for both business and fun every chance I get.
 Through the years I’ve grown from a rookie to an MVP ~ Making Viable Products that have withstood the recession and helped to establish my brand and Sophie character.

-I cried in front of my television watching the act of hatred in Boston in April, 2013 and smiled with pride as the city shined ~ Boston Strong!
+I cried in front of my television watching the act of hatred in Boston in April, 2013 and as the city shined ~ Boston Strong!

 I’m feeling nostalgic today, having watched the sox win last night to become 2013 WORLD CHAMPS!